 ‘Buy less, choose well’ Vivienne Westwood

 When I moved into my apartment in 2011 I started letting go of the clutter.
 Then at the beginning in 2014 I drastically reduced my belongings to embrace a slightly more minimalist lifestyle.
-A notion of cutting out the clutter and distractions.
-Replacing them with time, space and room for thinking and creativity.
-I also stopped buying stuff, and by stuff, I mean knick-knacks, bits and bobs, trinkets etc. The things I don’t really need.
+A notion of cutting out the distractions and replacing them with time, space and room for thinking and creativity.
+I also stopped buying knick-knacks, bits and bobs, trinkets etc. The things I don’t really need.

 It was an extremely therapeutic process and I’ve now reached a point where I no longer want for things.
 I’m not sure if this is the new me but for now, I’m enjoying feeling content with what I have.
 For me minimalism isn’t about not buying things – life would be dull without the odd treat – it’s more about enjoying a clutter-free life and the extra time it brings.
 I particularly like the quote ‘if you are going to have fewer things they have to be great things’.
 Now, who can argue with that?

 The declutter raised £109 for Helen and Douglas House, £123 for Sue Ryder and I’m waiting to hear from Cancer Research, where most of my stuff was donated.
 Further posts on decluttering, simple living and minimalism.